ory/fosite/README.md

   * [OAuth 2.0 Threat Model and Security Considerations](https://tools.ietf.org/html/rfc6819)
     * ...

-####

-#### Encrypt credentials at rest

-Credentials (token signatures, passwords and secrets) are always encrypted at rest.

-#### Implement peer reviewed IETF Standards

-Fosite implements [rfc6749](https://tools.ietf.org/html/rfc6749) and enforces countermeasures suggested in [rfc6819](https://tools.ietf.org/html/rfc6819).

-### Provide extensibility and interoperability
+## A word on extensibility

+Fosite is extensible ... because OAuth2 is an extensible and flexible **framework**.
+Fosite let's you register custom token and authorize endpoint handlers with the security that the requests have been validated against the OAuth2 specs beforehand.
-... because OAuth2 is an extensible and flexible **framework**.
-Fosite let's you register new response types, new grant types and new response key value pares.
-This is useful, if you want to provide OpenID Connect on top of your OAuth2 stack.
+You can easily extend Fosite's capabilities.
+For example, if you want to provide OpenID Connect on top of your OAuth2 stack, that's no problem.
 Or custom assertions, what ever you like and as long as it is secure. ;)

 ## Usage